5 Best Pool Shocks of 2022 – Reviews & Buyer’s Guide

 This pool shock will save you some money while making the pool shock job quite simple.
 The Clorox Pool&Spa Shock will not raise your pH and can have you back swimming in the pool in as little as fifteen minutes.
 The shock comes in an easy to open bottle that can be poured directly into any type of pool.
 According to Clorox, it is best not to pre-dissolve this shock.

-Each bottle of Clorox Pool&Spa Shock treats 12,000 gallons of water.
+Each bottle of Clorox Pool Shock treats 12,000 gallons of water.
 If your pool is a little larger, this product will get you a bit further than the In The Swim one-pound bags of shock.
 After dispersing this product in the deep end area of your pool, allow your filter to run for several hours.
 For these reasons, we think this is the best pool shock for the money available this year.

 3. Doheny’s Super Pool Shock